 At one point looking down the draw I spotted a nice flat rock outcropping and for a fleeting moment, much like a leaf skittering across a trail, I thought I could sunbathe (I'll leave it at that) on those rocks below for an hour or so.
 However, I reconsidered, figuring it would be my luck someone would be hiking the trail as well.

-Surprising, just above the rock outcropping I noticed water below and I was fascinated by this.
+Surprisingly, just above the rock outcropping, I noticed water below and I was fascinated by this.
 I did not anticipate seeing water.
 It was not much, hardly worth calling as creek; yet I found it pleasant to see.
-And soon the trail crossed the small creeks path.
-Stopping, I walked down stream to a nice large rock, but first I bent down and splashed my face with the refreshing water, before sitting on the rock and taking a break.
+And soon the trail crossed the path of the small creek.
+Stopping, I walked downstream to a nice large rock, but first I bent down and splashed my face with the refreshing water, before sitting on the rock and taking a break.
 The water in the small creek sang to me as it labored, slapped, or caressed the rocks on its journey into evaporation or disappearing into the ground.
 I reflected on this a moment, we are much the same way.
-In our life's journey we labor, slap it around, or caress it, only to evaporate and disappear, forever.
-This little creek though, will disappear during the full heat of the blazing summer, only to return after life giving rain comes.
+In our life's journey, we labor, slap it around or caress it, only to evaporate and disappear, forever.
+This little creek though will disappear during the full heat of the blazing summer, only to return after life-giving rain comes.
 In short, once our cycle of life is done, it is finis; my little creek, on the other hand, its cycle of life will go on and on.

 Enough thoughts, need to get going!

 Back on the trail, I did not walk far before I spotted a small sheet metal water trough.
 Nearby were signs where the trough was held in place and large pieces of rusted two-inch iron pipes scattered about.
 Surveying the setup, I had the impression the trough had been hooked up and fed by a spring at one time.
 If only seasonal.

 A short distance from the trough the trail terminated at Trail #350!